Albastraoz/xxxguides/README.md

 1. Go to W3's validation websites [HTML](https://validator.w3.org) or [CSS](https://jigsaw.w3.org/css-validator/).
 2. Fill in URL of every specific page and look for errors.
-3. Locate errors and solve accordinatly.
+3. Locate errors and solve accordingly.
 4. After all errors are solved go back to step 1 and continue untill no errors are shown.

 ## Deployment